feilfeilundfeil/kotlin-native-suspend-function-callback/Readme.md

 functions with `@NativeSuspendedFunction`.
 The plugin will find these methods and generate a Kotlin source code file that uses callbacks that can be used from Kotlin Native.

+Additionally you may use `@NativeFlowFunction` to generate a wrapper around a function that returns a Flow - something that Kotlin Native also cannot handle right now.

 This plugin uses mpapt-runtime from Jens Klingenberg: https://github.com/Foso/MpApt

 ## Example